openxla/xla/docs/hlo_dumps.md

 #### Programmatically in JAX

-Instead of passing flags or environment variables, you can also programmatically dump HLO using JAX’s `lower` and `compil`e APIs.
+Instead of passing flags or environment variables, you can also programmatically dump HLO using JAX’s `lower` and `compile` APIs.

 Locally fetch the unoptimized original lowered HLO with: